 This chart below shows our revenue since we started selling Joomla extensions.
 The pink line is a trendline stretching across all the years.
 You can see that we grew quickly in 2017 and 2018, but growth has been slower since then:

 This image below shows our subscriber growth since taking over Joomlashack.
 We're now just over 3,300 active members.
 We continue to believe very strongly in the importance of recurring subscribers.
 More than 80% of our revenue comes from recurrring payments.

 Joomlashack and the Joomla community

 At the beginning of 2021, we started posting a monthly round-up of Joomla community news.
 The aim was to include all the coolest news, tutorials, videos, and official updates.
-People seemed to love these updates and the positive feedback led us to keep publishing these all year: January, February, March, April, May, June, July, August, September, October, and November (I'll post December later this week).
+People seemed to love these updates and the positive feedback led us to keep publishing these all year: January, February, March, April, May, June, July, August, September, October, November, and December.

 We've posted all of these updates, plus a lot more in the Joomlashack Facebook group, so join if you want daily Joomla updates.
 We put effort into growing that Facebook group and making sure that it's a friendly and positive place to talk about Joomla.